RivkaAltshuler/BlockChain/README.md

 # BlockChain
-Implement a basic blockChain for Medical Records with C#
+Implement a basic BlockChain for Medical Records with C#